Searching for topological dark matter in LIGO data: Dark Matter Modeling

 \section{Dark Matter Modeling}

-We start by outlining the types of interactions considered later in the analysis section \ref{ana}.
-As mentioned above, we solely consider axion-like scalar field DM $\phi$ coupling to arbitrary standard model fields.
+We start by outlining the types of interactions examined in the analysis, outlined in Sec. \ref{ana} of this study.
+As previously mentioned, our focus lies exclusively on scalar field DM $\phi$ coupling to various Standard Model fields.